zeroc-ice/ice-debian-packaging/python/BuildInstructionsLinuxMacOS.md

-# Building Ice for Python on Linux and OS X
+# Building Ice for Python on Linux and macOS

-This page describes how to build and install Ice for Python from source code on Linux and OS X. If you prefer, you can also download [binary distributions][1] for the supported platforms.
+This page describes how to build and install Ice for Python from source code on Linux and macOS.
+If you prefer, you can also download [binary distributions][1] for the supported platforms.

 ## Python Build Requirements

 ### Operating Systems and Compilers

-Ice for Python is expected to build and run properly on OS X and any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].
+Ice for Python is expected to build and run properly on macOS and any recent Linux distribution for x86 and x86_64, and was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].